unik-name/docs.unikname.network/docs/uns-network-player/setting-up-your-node.md

 ## Introduction

-Here we will help you set up a <uns/> relay node and/or forger node.
+Here we will help you set up a <brand name="uns"/> relay node and/or forger node.

-To make your life easier, we've built Docker images of <uns/> nodes.
+To make your life easier, we've built Docker images of <brand name="uns"/> nodes.

 ### What is docker